dLeigh01/about-me/README.md

 ### Reflections 2

 Well, I was moderately disappointed today when I looked to figure out how to check against all items in an array at once and then had to restructure my whole last question when I realized I wasn't supposed to use it.
 Other than that, this was great practice with loops and I learned how to style list items.
 I also hopefully will never put a prompt without assigning it to a variable ever again after I did it like 8 times and could not figure out what was wrong for the life of me until I went and rubber-ducked with my table mates.

+## Lab 04

+### Authors: Driver - Chad Moore | Navigator - Dana Huffman

+### Links and Resources 3

+N/A

+### Reflections 3

+It wasn't two hard doing the pair programming.
+Chad and I worked well together and although we had a slight difference stylistically in how our code is formatted, we were able to do problem solving quickly whenever something arose, and we got done relatively quickly.